MislavJaksic/Knowledge-Repository/ProgrammingLanguages/LanguageTemplate/README.txt

 -DocumentingAndCommenting: teaches how to properly document and explain code to users and other programmers as well as how to generate structured documentation from the program's comments

--Functions: teaches how to declare a function, how to invoke and pass variables to functions, what if there is an unknown number of parameters or if some have default values
+-Functions: teaches how to declare a function, how to invoke and pass variables to functions, how to pass by reference and pass by value, what if there is an unknown number of parameters or if some have default values, how many variables can a function return

 -HashTable: teaches how to make a complicated, but fast and simple to access data structure